rsedori/Elara/README.md

 ### Automatic Session Timeout

 To protect user safety, Elara automatically exits after a period of inactivity.
-If no interaction is detected, the session is closed and the user is redirected to a neutral external site.
+If no interaction is detected, the session is closed, and the user is redirected to a neutral external site.
 This helps reduce the risk of exposure if the device is left unattended.

 ---